 A pioneer in the ethanol industry, Chief Ethanol Fuels, Inc. is Nebraska’s first dry-mill ethanol plant and remains committed to producing renewable fuel and high-quality feed today.
 The plant is a continuous flow Vogelbusch process.

-Ethanol Co-products for Cattle Feeding
+Ethanol Co-products for Animal Feed

 The starch that is removed from the corn kernels is used to make ethanol.
 The remaining nutrient-rich material is concentrated into distillers grains and condensed distillers solubles.